 Despite all the safety measures of shipping carriers, accidents can happen.
 If an accident happens during transit, carriers usually put the shipment on hold instead of going ahead with the delivery.
 Subsequently, they return the damaged shipment to the initial dispatch station after attaching a damaged note.

 To minimize the risk of any damage during transportation, make sure that your packaging is robust.
 Other than damages, instances of shipment losses happen occasionally.
+Read about how to deal with FedEx, UPS, USPS damaged shipments.

 Unpredictable weather conditions may delay shipping.
 Weather conditions such as a hurricane, hailstorm, heavy rain, or other types of inclement weather may make the delivery route inaccessible.
 If the shipment takes another long route, it will cause long delays.
 If delays happen due to such natural events, you will not receive any reimbursements from the carrier.